The homepage of terrydowling.com

 happenings

-Australian publisher Ticonderoga Press has produced a handsome new edition of Terry’s 2007 International Horror Guild Award winning collection Basic Black: Tales of Appropriate Fear, together with a major companion volume: Make Believe: A Terry Dowling Reader.
+Australian publisher Ticonderoga Publications has produced a handsome new edition of Terry’s 2007 International Horror Guild Award winning collection Basic Black: Tales of Appropriate Fear, together with a major companion volume: Make Believe: A Terry Dowling Reader.
 Make Believe has an Introduction by Simon Brown and features “Nobody’s Fool,” “Shatterwrack at Breaklight,” “The Man Who Walks Away Behind The Eyes,” “The Robot is Running Away from the Trees,” “The Man Who Lost Red,” “The Only Bird in Her Name,” “The Last Elephant,” “Spinners,” “A Deadly Edge Their Red Beaks Pass Along,” “Privateers’ Moon,” “Time of the Star” and “Coyote Struck by Lightning.”
-These landmark volumes can be ordered from www.indiebooksonline.com or (or from Ticonderoga Publications, PO Box 29, Greenwood WA 6924).
+These landmark volumes can be ordered from indiebooksonline or (or from Ticonderoga Publications, PO Box 29, Greenwood WA 6924).

 Leigh Blackmore’s Honours thesis on Terry’s Tom Rynosseros Cycle